stash/game-spot-pricing/readme.md

 If you're creating a new Satisfactory deployment, provide these parameters when creating the stack.
 Otherwise, update your existing stack and provide these parameters.

-#### Uploading an existing save.

-TBD: yolo that file up under `/config/saved` somewhere.
-Maybe.

 ### Custom Domain Name

 Every time your Satisfactory server starts it'll have a new public IP address.
-This can be a pain to keep dishing out to your friends.
+This can be a pain to keep dishing out to your friends, especially how the Server menu is currently (you can't edit IPs!).

 If you're prepared to register a domain name (maybe you've already got one) and create a Route 53 hosted zone, this problem is easily fixed.
-You'll need to provide both of the parameters under the DNS Configuration (Optional) section.
+You'll need to provide both of the parameters under the Optional DNS Configuration section.
 Whenever your instance is launched, a Lambda function fires off and creates / updates the record of your choosing.
 This way, you can have a custom domain name such as "gameygame.example.com".
-Note that it may take a few minutes for the new IP to propagate to your friends computers.
+Note that it will take one or two minutes for the new IP to propagate to your friends computers.
 Have patience.
 Failing that just go to the EC2 console, and give them the new public IP address of your instance.

+### Schedule

+You can set a schedule to automatically start & stop your server.
+There's a Weekday and Weekend schedule so you can set different times with the date range part.
+Requires knowledge of crontab entries.

+The schedule is disabled while the server is in Unclaimed mode.

+To override a schedule, e.g., for a holiday or marathon or something:
+1. log into the AWS Console
+2. Go to EC2 > Auto Scaling Groups (sidebar)
+3. Locate the group for this server, click into it
+4. Pick "Automatic scaling" along the top
+5. Find the "Scheduled actions" section
+6. Edit or add actions, noting that 0 = stop vs 1 = start
+    1. E.g., to delay an action, change the Start Time to a future date when it should resume
+    2. For a temporary manual schedule, be sure to set an End Time

+Note that any edits here will probably get overridden if you change the Stopped/Running server state in CloudFormation.
+For permanent schedule changes, be sure to just change it in CF.

 ## FAQ